Rolling out the red carpet

 Designing a delightful user onboarding experience for your Slack app

 This post was co-written by Shane DeWael, Developer Advocate and Amy Wallace, Head of the App Directory.
-On May 21, they’ll co-host a webinar that dives deeper into this article’s content, with plenty of time for Q&A. Sign up here and join from anywhere!
+On May 21, they co-hosted a webinar and dove deeper into this article’s content.
+You can now access the replay here.

 Onboarding experiences are among the most important interactions you have with users — and it starts before they even know your app exists.
 A well-designed experience shows off core functionality while communicating clear steps for getting started.